bluematador/bluematador.github.io/source/includes/_integrations.md

 roleArn | string | the ARN for the IAM role to assume externalId | string | a string used as the external ID when assuming the role

+When using IAM Role authentication, the role must be set up to allow Blue Matador's AWS account as a trusted identity so that Blue Matador can use AssumeRole.
+Blue Matador's AWS Account ID is: 339597358577

 ## Update AWS Integration

 > Update AWS Integration Example